Sign In Register

 Healthcare Facilities802

-Richland has an average annual temperature of 55°F (13°C).
+Richland experiences four distinct seasons with an average annual temperature of 55°F (13°C).
 Winters average 33°F in January while summers reach 76°F in July.
-Annual precipitation is 50.6 inches.
-The area enjoys 290 sunny days per year.
+The area gets 290 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 50.6 inches (wetter than the 38-inch national average).
+The area receives 22.0 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 39.
+The city sits at an elevation of 88 feet.

 Temperature